 Thank you for time in considering the above formal requests, and I look forward to hearing from you in due course.
-Please do not hesitate to contact me by email @ or on telephone by if you would like to discuss the further.
+Please do not hesitate to contact me by email @ or on telephone by the second of you would like to discuss the further.